Treaty of Casco (1678)

+Background

 Most of Maine's English settlers were scattered among in settlements strung out along the coast or lower rivers.
 The Wabanaki north and east of the Kennebec River formed alliances with the French through the fur trade.
 By 1670, the Indigenous communities became increasingly frustrated with the settlers as a result of trade disputes, land encroachment, rum trading and free-roaming English livestock in their cornfields, which laid the foundation for future conflicts.

-On 12 April 1678 the provincial government of New York, which controlled Maine between 1677 and 1686, signed the first Treaty of Casco with the Penobscots representatives, headed by Chief Madockawando.
+On 12 April 1678 the provincial government of New York, which controlled Maine between 1677 and 1686, signed the first Treaty of Casco with the Penobscot representatives, headed by Chief Madockawando.
 Under the terms of the treaty, English settlers paid rent to the Penobscots and were given back confiscated farm land, while the English agreed to respect the Penobscot land rights.

 The treaty sought to re-establish the friendly relations between the Indigenous and settler communities that had characterized the northern settlements previous to the outbreak of King Philip's War in 1675.
 Based on the terms of the accord, all captives were to be surrendered without ransom.
 The treaty also recognized English property rights, but stipulated that the English should give the Indians one peck of corn annually for each family settled on Indian lands, with the exception of Maj.
 Phillips of Saco, a great proprietor, who was required to give a bushel for each Native American family.
 This land use tax symbolized continuing Abenaki sovereignty over Maine.
 The treaty also provided for closer government regulation of the fur trade.
 The Treaty included establishing Fort Charles at Pemaquid.

 The English settlers refused to abide by the terms of the Treaty of Casco.
 Traders continued their old practices (including the sale of rum), while settlers placed fishing nets across the Saco River, preventing fish from migrating upriver to the Wabanaki villages, and livestock continued to trample through Indigenous cornfields.
 Negotiations and further treaty attempts, including the 1703 Treaty of Casco were ultimately unsuccessful and confrontations continued.
+This is said to have been the casus belli for the subsequent King William's War.